Skip to footer content

 Frequently Asked Questions

-What are the steps to set up the menu framework in Visual Studio?
+What is the process for setting up NativeUI in Visual Studio?

-To set up NativeUI in Visual Studio, download the NativeUI library and incorporate the .dll file into your mod project.
-The library is accessible through popular C# repositories, and it’s important to ensure compatibility between your development environment and the NativeUI library for optimal performance.
+To set up NativeUI in Visual Studio, download the NativeUI library and add the .dll file to your project.
+Make sure your development environment is compatible with the library to ensure optimal performance.
+The library's documentation provides detailed setup instructions.

-Developers can find resources and documentation on the NativeUI GitHub wiki, which offers step-by-step guidance for creating menus and using the framework effectively in C# applications.
+Developers can access the NativeUI GitHub wiki, which offers comprehensive resources and documentation.
+These resources provide step-by-step guidance for creating and customizing menus using the NativeUI framework in C# applications.

 Chipego